skovhus/skovhus.dev/src/content/blog/software-engineering-principles/index.md

 In 2017 my [new year's resolution](https://speakerdeck.com/skovhus/making-open-source-my-new-years-resolution) was to give back to the OSS community.
 It has been a great ride so far.
 Heck, one might say that this blog post is a continuation of that.

-I'm not expecting anyone to spend their weekends and late evenings on open source.
+I do not expect anyone to spend their weekends and late evenings on open source.
 But why not convince your employer to contribute?
 Get time reserved for reporting bugs, triaging issues, doing pull requests, sharing knowledge in blog posts and talks, open-sourcing some useful homegrown system, or simply sponsor projects you depend upon.

----

-## What are your engineering principles?
+### What are your engineering principles?

 These are some of the high-level engineering principles I operate by when building software – I hope you found them useful.

 Do you, or your team have a set of principles?
 I would love to hear about them.

+---

 *Thanks to [Maciek Pekala](https://twitter.com/penzington) for reviewing this post.*